Download a print-friendly PDF of this article (480KB)

 There are many valid avenues of ministry.
-People respond to different ministries.
-The OCF has a unique ministry philosophy derived from our Purpose, Vision, and Pillars.
+OCF has a unique ministry philosophy derived from our Vision (the military community positively impacted through Christlike leaders), Mission (engaging military leaders in biblical fellowship and growth to equip them for Christlike service at the intersection of faith, family, and profession.), and Spiritual Pillars (located on our About page).
 You should seek to understand and accept these as you take on a leadership role in OCF.

 One of our pillars (core values) is that we are lay-led, or to say it another way, we are a “lay-indigenous” ministry.
 By that we mean that the responsibility for ministry to the military lies with all believers (lay, from laity) in (indigenous to) the military, not just those ordained to positions of leadership within the Church (the chaplains and pastors).
-Therefore, OCF–both nationally and locally–seeks to share the vision with believers in the military, and then to motivate and equip them to carry out the ministry.
+Therefore, OCF seeks to share the vision with believers in the military, and then motivate and equip them to carry out the mission.
 The OCF ministry is not staff dependent, but staff supported.
-For that reason, our staff is small and the local fellowship will enjoy a large degree of autonomy.
+For that reason, our staff is small, and the local fellowship will enjoy a large degree of autonomy.

-Before visiting the chaplain’s office, contact the OCF office so that someone there can provide information, from an OCF perspective, on what and who is there in your area.
+Before visiting the chaplain’s office, contact the OCF home office so that someone can provide information, from an OCF perspective, on what and who is there in your area.

 Your contact with other believers at your installation will also provide input as to what God is doing.

-A booklet on Pray and Obey is available to you through the OCF office and will walk you through the process.
-Theoretically, a “Pray and Obey” should be conducted before any program is instituted.
-However, there may be times when you may want to get something going for a short time, perhaps a prayer meeting or Bible study group, in order to first identify others who are interested in participating in a “Pray and Obey.”
+Find out more about PDO by clicking here.
+Theoretically, a PDO should be conducted before any program is instituted.
+However, there may be times when you may want to get something going for a short time, perhaps a prayer meeting or Bible study group, in order to first identify others who are interested in participating in a PDO.

 Promoting the local OCF fellowship will be crucial both as you begin and as you continue to grow.
 Your visit with the chaplains should give you an idea of their intent and offer to promote OCF.
-They, however, are not going to carry the burden for this.
+However, they are not going to carry the burden for this.
 They may offer to place your name in the chapel bulletin or allow you to have an OCF literature display at various places on the installation.
 They may even allow you to place an announcement in whatever “welcome packet” they have for newly assigned personnel or allow you or someone else to mention OCF at a briefing.
 You can certainly inquire as to some of these possibilities.
-Posters are available to advertise OCF meetings and should be used appropriately.
-Consider places such as the chapel, BOQ, housing office, barber shop or other high traffic areas.
+Be sure to take a look at the Leader Resources for items available to advertise OCF meetings.
+Use these items appropriately, and consider places such as the chapel, BOQ, housing office, barber shop, or other high-traffic areas.

 Be sure to inform the OCF office, too.
 We have people ask us about specific OCF activities as they go TDY/TAD or PCS.
 We will be glad to inform people of your activities.
 Our OCF Directory is designed to give a snapshot of what is happening at your installation, so keep us updated.
-Call 800 424-1984 and ask for Member Services or email email@example.com.
-The national OCF office has other promotional products such as a trade show type display, small literature displays, and presentation portfolios that might be helpful as you proceed.
-If you think that you would like to consider some of these, please contact Joyce at the office.
+Call 800-424-1984 and ask for Member Services or email [email protected].

 When you have some indication as to the direction God wants you to proceed, do it!
 Don’t expect to always be able to implement a multifaceted plan immediately.
 Take the first step and then trust God to reveal progressive steps when it is time to do so.
 Many local fellowships fail to get started because no one steps forward to say something as simple as, “My place, Tuesday evening at 1930.”
 It is almost impossible to interest people in something you haven’t yet started!